Contract of carriage: Involuntary denied boarding

 Airlines may sell more tickets for a flight than the number of seats that are actually available.
 This overselling can result in too many passengers turning up for a flight.
 When this happens, the airline first asks for volunteers to give up their seat in return for compensation.
 However, if there are not enough volunteers, the airline itself designates which passengers will have to give up their seats.
 This process is called involuntary denied boarding or (less formally) bumping.

-The rate of passengers who are involuntarily denied boarding is around 1 in 10,000 and has been falling for the 25 years between 1990 and 2015.
+The proportion of passengers who are involuntarily denied boarding is around 1 in 10,000, and has been falling for the 25 years between 1990 and 2015.

-According to aviation analyst Henry Harteveldt, the airline's contract of carriage favors the company, not the passenger.
-Involuntary denial of boarding is not uncommon but removal after boarding because the seat is needed by others is "exceedingly rare".
+According to aviation analyst Henry Harteveldt, the airlines' contracts of carriage favour the company, not the passenger.
+Involuntary denial of boarding is not uncommon, but removal after boarding because the seat is needed by others is "exceedingly rare".
 Nonetheless, an airline has a right to do so based on the contract, in his view.
-"Remember, it is their aircraft and their seat — you're just renting it to get from point A to point B," Harteveldt told Business Insider.
+"Remember, it is their aircraft and their seat — you're just renting it to get from point A to point B", Harteveldt told Business Insider in 2017.